codinglead/codinglead.github.io/_posts/2018-12-26-indenting-and-spacing-in-html.md

 permalink: /html/:title
 ---

 When you are writing HTML (or any other programming language), well-written code follows consistent indentation and spacing patterns.
 In some languages, indentation and spacing are required for the code to function properly.
-In HTML, inconsistent indentation and spacing will not impact the functionality of a website but will cause your code to be difficult to read and understand.
+In HTML, inconsistent indentation and spacing will not impact the functionality of a website, but will cause your code to be difficult to read and understand.

 ## Goal

 Follow along to learn:

 * Best practices for spacing HTML

-## Indenting and Spacing
+## Why Indenting and Spacing Matter

 Here is an example of some HTML with poor indentation and spacing: